hyperledger/firefly/docs/reference/types/_includes/event_description.md

 automatically retrieved and included in the JSON payload that is delivered to your application.

-You can use the `?fetchreferences` option on API calls to request the same in-line JSON payload be included in query results.
+You can use the `?fetchreferences` query parameter on API calls to request the same in-line JSON payload be included in query results.

 The type of the reference also determines what subscription filters apply